USPTO Examiner LEVKOVICH NATALIA A - Art Unit 1798

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by LEVKOVICH, NATALIA A is 37 months.
-This places the examiner in the 14% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by LEVKOVICH, NATALIA A is 39 months.
+This places the examiner in the 26% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

 Interview Effectiveness

-Conducting an examiner interview provides a +24.9% benefit to allowance rate for applications examined by LEVKOVICH, NATALIA A. This interview benefit is in the 75% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +24.7% benefit to allowance rate for applications examined by LEVKOVICH, NATALIA A. This interview benefit is in the 71% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness